 "Hello, this message is for [client name].
 This is [your name] at The Evaluation Center at The University of Colorado Denver.
 I am calling in regard to a health study you agreed to participate in on [intake date/month].
 As part of this study, we will be reaching out in about two months to try to schedule a 10 - 20 minute follow-up interview with you.
 You will receive a \$30 grocery gift card for completing this interview.
-I am calling you to answer any questions you may have and to update your contact information if anything has changed.
-If you could give me a call back at [your TEC number], I would appreciate it.
+I am calling you to confirm you are still interested in participating, answer any questions you may have and to update your contact information if anything has changed.
+If you could give me a call or text back at [your TEC number], I would appreciate it.
 Thank you!"